fplmelo/ecoaplic/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text

-description: This lab is the joint effort of many people that share a common principle, Ecology and Conservation must be political to address the real-world problems.
-We are interested in all kinds of human interventions on natural systems and how biotas respond to them.
-Functional ecology, landcape ecology, restoration, conservation sciences and political ecology move us.
-Our research team is proud of all human diversity and we welcome all interested people to join and work with us.
+description: We are a team of passionate researchers driven by a shared belief - ecology and conservation must be political to solve real-world challenges.
+Our focus is understanding human-nature interactions.
+Our interests are functional ecology, landscape ecology, restoration ecology, conservation science and political ecology.
+We value diversity and welcome anyone interested in joining our mission.

 image_left: true
 images:
 - usga.png